openproblems-bio/website/content/NeurIPS_2021/details.md

 * Public data curated to match the format of test datasets
 * Purpose-generated training data matching held-out test datasets

 We will launch the competition in August 2021 with the starter kits and full descriptions of the tasks.
-We will release specialized training data in August 2021 and collect submissions in October 2021.
+We will release specialized training data in August 2021 and collect submissions in November 2021.

 For now, sign up below to be the first to hear when we launch the competition.